INDIVIDUAL SCHOLARSHIP DONORS

 Betty passed away in 2002 and Sam passed away in 2005 at the age of 93 years.
 Their four children have continued their parents’ legacy by supporting their parents’ memorial scholarship for future students.

-Shelton & Isabelle Memorial Scholarship
+Shelton & Isabella Low Memorial Scholarship

 by Carol Low Woo, daughter